ladpriteshkumar/Interview-Question-Answer/Interview-Questions/Fundamentals/README.md

 ### 5. Is it possible to view IL code ?
 Yes ✅, it’s absolutely possible to view IL (Intermediate Language) code from your compiled .NET assemblies.
 Developers often do this to understand what the compiler generated, debug performance issues, or learn how high-level C# translates into IL.

 ### 6. What is the benefit of compiling in to IL code ?
-- “.NET compiles to IL (Intermediate Language) so the code becomes platform‑independent, secure, and highly optimized at runtime.
-IL allows the CLR to verify type safety, prevent memory issues, and then JIT‑compile the code into machine instructions that are optimized for the specific CPU and OS.
-- It also enables cross‑language interoperability, reflection, and advanced runtime features that wouldn’t be possible with direct native compilation.”

-“Platform independence means the same compiled code can run on multiple operating systems and CPU architectures without needing to be recompiled."

-### 7. Why .NET Compiles to IL Instead of Direct Machine Code
+OR Why .NET Compiles to IL Instead of Direct Machine Code

 #### 1. Platform Independence
-- IL is CPU‑agnostic.
 - The same compiled DLL/EXE can run on Windows, Linux, or macOS.
 - The CLR/JIT converts IL into native machine code for the specific OS and CPU at runtime.

 **Benefit:** Write once, run anywhere the .NET runtime exists.

----

 #### 2. Runtime Optimizations (JIT)
 - JIT optimizes code based on the actual hardware.